arbaazkhanrs/Music_Player/README.md

 # Music_Player
-I developed Music Player using JavaScript
+Developed Music Player using HTML, CSS and JavaScript it is type of clone where user can play the songs.